Geometric evolution of the Reynolds stress tensor: The governing equations

 where

-The aim of this note is to understand the structure of homogeneous Reynolds equation (\ref{Equation_3}) corresponding to $\mathbf{S=0}$.
-The reason is twofold: - first, in the numerical study of compressible turbulent flows, this is a natural step in applying the splitting-up technique (see for example \cite {Berthon}), - second, the system (\ref{System2}) also appears as an exact asymptotic model of weakly shearing flows of long waves over a flat bottom \cite {Teshukov}
+The structure of source term $\mathbf{S}$ has generated much debate within physical and mathematical communities.
+Our goal is not to add new closure hypotheses, but to study the structure of the "master" equation (\ref{Equation_3}) when $\mathbf{S=0.}$ The reason is twofold: - firstly, in the numerical study of compressible turbulent flows, this is a natural step in applying the splitting-up technique (see for example \cite {Berthon}), - secondly, system (\ref{System2}) also appears as an exact asymptotic model of weakly shearing flows of long waves (turbulent shallow water flows) over a flat bottom (see \cite{Teshukov}) :